-Saw Master:
+Saw Master

-- 1. Attends board and general meetings when possible.
-Coordinates with the board on log cutting times, which logs will be cut, and any unusual situations that might need to be addressed. - 2.
+- 1. Attends Business and General meetings when possible.
+Coordinates with the Board on log cutting times, which logs will be cut, and any unusual situations that might need to be addressed. - 2.
 Assures that his backup is capable of acting for him in his absence. - 3.
-Coordinates all matters involving the club's presence on the POA site during cuttings and arranges for Public Works equipment operator support for cutting.
-Coordinates the club's proposed cutting date with Public Works to assure it is acceptable.
-Calls Public Works after each cutting to be sure the club has left the cutting site in proper order. - 4.
-Evaluates routine (free to the club) log offers to determine if the club wants the logs.
-Discusses the offer with a board member before making a final decision.
+Coordinates all matters involving the Club's presence on the POA site during cuttings and arranges for Public Works equipment operator support for cutting.
+Coordinates the Club's proposed cutting date with Public Works to assure it is acceptable.
+Calls Public Works after each cutting to be sure the Club has left the cutting site in proper order. - 4.
+Evaluates routine (free to the Club) log offers to determine if the Club wants the logs.
+Discusses the offer with the Vice President of Wood Operations before making a final decision.
 In most cases, arranges for log donor to transport logs to POA yard. - 5.
-Evaluates special log opportunities, e.g., walnut and cherry where a cost to the club is involved.
-Obtains board approval if time permits.
-Otherwise, obtains approval of either the president or vice president.
-Makes arrangements for delivery to the POA site and for payment to the seller/transporter. - 6.
-Asks that all logs be cut to 9 feet, but no longer. - 7.
-Maintains an inventory (by species and by bf) of logs at the POA yard waiting to be cut. - 8.
+Informs the Lumber Sales Chair of any commitments made to a log "donor".
+If a donor requests a special cut for their portion of the load, e.g., oversized boards for a mantel, the lead informs them that any non-standard size board (i.e., other than 4/4) will not be placed in the kiln for kiln drying.
+Rather, it is to be taken by the donor following the cutting as wet lumber to be air-dried or other processing on the part of the donor. - 6.
+Evaluates special log opportunities, e.g., walnut and cherry where a cost to the Club is involved.
+Obtains Board approval if time permits.
+Otherwise, obtains approval of the Vice President of Wood Operations.
+Makes arrangements for delivery to the POA site and for payment to the seller/transporter. - 7.
+Asks that all logs be cut to 9 feet, but no longer.

+- 8. Maintains an inventory (by species and by bf) of logs at the POA yard waiting to be cut. - 9.
 Arranges for appropriate sawyer.
-Informs the Lead for Lumber Sales Management of a) any special requests that he has approved for other club members before the cutting and, b) any commitments he has made to a log donor before the cutting. - 9.
+Informs the Lumber Sales Chair of a) any special requests that he has approved for other Club members before the cutting and, b) any commitments he has made to a log donor before the cutting. - 10.
 Provides, or arranges for, ancillary equipment for use during the cuttings, e.g., sawdust shovels, a chain saw, a metal detector, a draw knife, an axe or hatchet.
-Arranges for someone to scan logs with a metal detector prior to cutting. - 10.
+Arranges for someone to scan logs with a metal detector prior to cutting. - 11.
 Determines board thickness based on log type/shape and any special requests.
 Determines which cuts go to the trash pile.
-Determines which cuts will go to the kiln and which cuts will be air dried in coordination with the Lead for Kiln Operation and/or the Lead for Air Drying Operation and Maintenance. - 11.
-Determines payment amount for the sawyer and arranges for payment of sawyer.

-12. Maintains a list of contacts and phone numbers--Public Works, sawyers, and log transporters.
+Determines which cuts will go to the kiln and which cuts will be air dried in coordination with the Kiln Manager and/or the Lead for Air Drying Operation and Maintenance. - 12.
+Determines payment amount for the sawyer and arranges for payment of sawyer. - 13.
+Maintains a list of contacts and phone numbers--Public Works, sawyers, and log transporters.

-Saw Master Assistant:
+Saw Master's Assistant

 - 1. Able to perform all aspects of the Saw Master's job when needed. - 2.
-Assists the Saw Master at club wood cuttings - 3.
+Assists the Saw Master at Club wood cuttings. - 3.
 Assures that the tools used in cutting such as shovels to move sawdust, drawknife to remove bark, axes, etc.) are available and in good condition. - 4.
-Assures that the special tools required to deal with problem logs are available (currently stored in the kiln) - 5.
-Assures supplies (tags, staples markers) are on hand to tag the boards as they are cut
+Assures that the special tools required to deal with problem logs are available (currently stored in the kiln). - 5.
+Assures supplies (tags, staples markers) are on hand to tag the boards as they are cut.

-Tellico Village Woodworkers Club Policies, Practices, and Guidelines
+Policies, Practices, and Guidelines